dictu-lang/Dictu/docs/docs/env.md

 |-----------------|---------------------------|
 | Env.errno       | Number of the last error. |

-### Env.strerror(number error -> optional)
+### Env.strerror(number: error -> optional)
-Get the string represantation of an error.
+Get the string representation of an error.
-It can an optional number error argument, otherwise the default is Env.errno.
+An optional error status can be passed, otherwise the default is HTTP.errno.
 It returns a string that describes the error.

 ```js